 |-S||Display cumulative CPU time for each process and its children which have died and have been waited for by it|

-There are a number of attributes or fields for processes.
-As the display width is limited only a subset of fields can be displayed at a time.
-A Field Group is a group of fields that are displayed by top at a time.
+There are a number of attributes or fields for tasks.
+As the display width is limited, only a few fields can be displayed at any time.
+A Field Group is a group of fields that are displayed for tasks by top at a time.
 There are four underlying field groups numbered 1 through 4.

 Alternate Display Mode

-By default, we have the full screen display mode where the process data and summary are displayed in a single window.
+By default, we have the full screen display mode where the summary and the task data are displayed in a single window.
 So, at any time, only one field group can be displayed.
 There is also the Alternate Display Mode, where there can be a maximum of four windows, each displaying a field group.
 These windows are named Def, Job, Mem and Usr.
-By default, the Def window is sorted by %CPU, Job window by PID, Mem window by %MEM and the Usr window is sorted by the USER field.
+By default, the Def window is sorted by %CPU, Job window by the PID, Mem window by %MEM and the Usr window is sorted by the USER field.
 There is only one summary area, which refers to one of the windows below.
 The Alternate Display Mode can be entered into using the A display mode toggle command.

 top command output - alternate display